836541/chandriano/README.md

 -d input value is a txt or non-filetype archive with all desired strings.

-The syntax is simple, it only requires a comma after each string.
+The syntax is simple: one string in each line

+string1

+string2

-string1, string2 , string3 ,
+string3

 --------------------------------------------------------------------------------
 [3] Engine